chinapedia/wikipedia.abstract.en/Page/Hanover.md

 Popular music

-Scorpions_(10).JPG]]The rock bands Scorpions and Fury in the Slaughterhouse are originally from Hanover.
+]]The rock bands Scorpions and Fury in the Slaughterhouse are originally from Hanover.
 Acclaimed DJ Mousse T also has his main recording studio in the area.
 Rick J. Jordan, member of the band Scooter was born here in 1968.
 Eurovision Song Contest winner of 2010, Lena, is also from Hanover.

 Sport